 Some of the best, most thorough staining jobs ever done have been ruined by neglect.
 Just because your deck is properly stained doesn’t make it immune to weather and regular wear and tear.
 A solid staining job will probably last a couple of years, but be sure to thoroughly inspect your deck every season to see if there’s problems.
 If there are, like rotting wood or other damages, get them taken care of as soon as you can.
 Leaving decks to their own devices often lead to major repairs down the road, which can cause a lot of problems.

-If you have any questions be sure to contact us, and remember there are always professionals who can take care of this type of project for you should you feel uncertain about any aspect of staining your deck.
+If you have any questions we are your downtown Toronto paint store – give us a call!
+And remember there are always professionals who can take care of this type of project for you should you feel uncertain about any aspect of staining your deck.